Tuomo Prättälä

-Tuomo Prättälä also known by the mononym Tuomo (born 30 April 1979 Helsinki) is a Finnish soul singer, musician, and composer.
+Tuomo Prättälä also known by the mononym Tuomo (born 30 April 1979 in Helsinki) is a Finnish soul singer, musician, and composer.
 He sings and plays the piano and keyboards.
 He has been involved in a number of musical groups, including Quintessence, Q-Continuum, the Ilmiliekki Quartet, Huba, the Emma Salokoski Ensemble, and MP4, and has released a number of solo albums.
 In 2007, Prättälä won the Suomen Jazzliitto (Finnish Jazz Federation) for best Finnish jazz artist.